 Then the battle starts, and the frantic tones of this song start up, signaling that everything you experienced before will pale in comparison with this battle.

-A frantic chorus of voices and loud cymbal crashes keep the player on edge and makes you feel like you are in a big budget movie.
-Uetmatsu successfully takes a soundtrack and ties together story and gameplay into a trifecta of greatness.
+A frantic chorus of voices and loud cymbal crashes keep the player on edge and make you feel like you are in a big-budget movie.
+Uematsu successfully takes a soundtrack and ties together story and gameplay into a trifecta of greatness.

 Final Fantasy X

 A repeat of Final Fantasy?
 You guessed it; Nobuo Uematsu strikes again!
 This time in the 2001 title Final Fantasy X. He capitalizes on the success of the iconic soundtracks.
 To be honest, I am including Final Fantasy X alone based on one song, that’s how powerful the music of Uematsu is.